 While only one of them is in Fife, they are both worth a day trip and if you’re up for a challenge, you could even cross the water on foot and walk across the bridges!

-From both the Queensferries you enjoy great views of the bridges – especially the brand-new road bridge and the UNESCO World Heritage Site.
+From both the Queensferries you enjoy great views of the bridges – especially the brand-new road bridge and the Forth Railway Bridge, a UNESCO World Heritage Site.

-How to get around
+How to get around in Fife

-For a great day out in Fife, you can get a Fife Dayrider ticket for £9.10 which gives you unlimited access to buses around Fife all day long.
+For a great day out in Fife, you can get a Fife Dayrider ticket for £9.30 [2020 prices] which gives you unlimited access to buses around Fife all day long.

 There are also a few train lines crossing through Fife, connecting Edinburgh with Dunfermline and Leuchars (for St Andrews), and a few stops in port towns along the coast (Aberdour, Burntisland, Kinghorn, Kirkcaldy).

 Of course, a car will give you more flexibility and freedom to go even further off the beaten track.
-But rest assured that all the day trip ideas listed below can be done by public transport!
+But rest assured that all the day trip ideas listed here can be done by public transport!

-Where to stay
+Where to Stay in Fife

 There are endless options for great home bases across Fife, but if you travel by public transport I suggest choosing a town that is well connected with the rest of the region and is easy to reach from Glasgow or Edinburgh respectively.

-If you’re more interested in the East Neuk of Fife, I recommend finding accommodation closer to there – maybe in Eli, Anstruther or near St Andrews.
+If you’re more interested in the East Neuk of Fife, I recommend finding accommodation closer to there – maybe in Elie, Anstruther or near St Andrews.
 However, the East Neuk is also within easy reach from Dunfermline.

 The Cosy Vegan B&B was an excellent home for two days and we could not have asked for better hosts than Fran and Robin!

-Vegan restaurants in Fife
+Vegan Restaurants in Fife

 Travelling Scotland as a vegan is becoming easier and easier every year.
 Many restaurants in the rural areas of Scotland have caught up on the trend, and unless you’re in a tiny village or a traditional fish & chip shop, you should be able to find a vegan option on the menu.

-I loved the vegan Spanish tapas at Tapas Ducal (photo above) and the Indian curries at Khushi’s.
-Other options include the Everest Inn, Ciao Italia, the cafe at the new museum, Grill48 and Cafe Wynd, which all have vegan options on the menu.
+I loved the vegan Spanish tapas at Tapas Ducal and the Indian curries at Khushi’s.
+Other options include the Everest Inn, Ciao Italia, the cafe at the Dunfermline Carnegie Library, Grill48 and Cafe Wynd, which all have vegan options on the menu.

 Around Fife, keep an eye open for chip shops with vegetarian haggis on the menu, as many brands of veggie haggis are actually vegan-friendly.

 If you are looking for a relaxed holiday in Scotland, off the beaten track and away from the hustle and bustle of the Highlands or the cities, consider choosing Fife and fill your itinerary with some of these day trip ideas!

-Pins this for later:
+Pins this post for later: